 The East Coast and the capital Dublin:

 Dublin: For a first overview of the capital's highlights, check out my Dublin in a day post

-- Wicklow Mountains: Just a one-hour drive from Dublin, you’ll find the spectacular backdrop of the filming locations for historical TV series Vikings (2013-ongoing) as well as Braveheart (1995) and P.S.
+- Wicklow Mountains: Just a one-hour drive from Dublin, you'll find the spectacular filming locations for historical TV series Vikings (2013-ongoing) as well as Braveheart (1995) and P.S.
 I Love You (2007).
-You can easily go there on a half day trip, for example with the specialised film location tour offered by Day Tours Unplugged.
+You can easily go there on a half day trip from Dublin, for example by joining the specialised film location tour offered by Day Tours Unplugged.
 For more info on this tour, check out my post Vikings Film Locations Tour in Wicklow County, Ireland.

 Ballintoy: Northern Ireland is Game of Thrones land.
 If you're a fan of the show, you simply cannot miss the 'Dark Hedges' on Bregagh Rd in Ballymoney and the 'Carrick-a-Rede Rope Bridge' near the small village of Ballintoy.
 The views over the Atlantic Ocean are absolutely stunning!